Why It Works

-- Starting the duck breast in a cold pan, and then cooking the duck breast low and slow, gives the fat more time to render, while the meat becomes tender and juicy.
+- Starting the duck breast in a cold pan, and then cooking low and slow, gives the fat more time to render, while the meat becomes tender and juicy.

-- Finishing with a quick pan sauce ensures that none of the tasty browned bits bits will be wasted.
+- Finishing with a quick pan sauce ensures none of the tasty browned bits bits are wasted.

+Unlike chicken, duck breast has a hue and texture akin to that of red meat and is safe to consume medium-rare, so bring on the pink.
+Perfectly cooked duck breast will have moist and juicy meat, with a luscious and crunchy skin.
+The first step is to score the fat to help it render more efficiently.
 Ducks are busy commuter birds who need lots of fat to fuel them through long flights.
 This thick fat, when rendered down to a slender and succulent layer beneath crisp skin, is a culinary marvel, but you can easily end up with too much of a good thing.
-Scoring gives the fat more exposure to heat by increasing the surface area and allowing it to render faster.
+Scoring gives the fat more exposure to heat by increasing the surface area, allowing it to render faster.

 After scoring, I season the duck with kosher salt, heavily on the fat side and just lightly on the flesh side.
 Much of the salt on the fat side melts off during cooking, so you need more than you’d expect to fully season that side.
 That’s all the prep you need before you start cooking.